pmcmahon-zenoss/VirtualEnvBuild/README.txt

 # emerge zip unzip (not sure if this is just for build or also runtime?
 Guessing just build)

 # emerge dev-db/mysql (our mysql-python requires mysql commands to be available)
-# emerge --config mysql (not sure if this is needed for build, or setup?)

-# had to run mysql> SET GLOBAL binlog_format = 'MIXED'; at the mysql command
 # workaround for what issue?
 Ask Eric.

 add "python" to USE, then: